-Propecia will either stop hair loss or lead to hair regrowth in 9 out of 10 men.
+Propecia is a prescription hair loss treatment for men.
+It stops hair loss or encourages hair growth in 9 out of 10 men.

 |Propecia®||1mg||1 month / 28 tablets||£54.99|